mrjens24/Latin102/Translation1.md

 >se *daturum*.

->Tempore certo,
+>Tempore certo, ❌

 *venit* centaurus cum fratribus ad nuptias.

-Hercules *interuenit* et centaurum *interfecit*,
+Hercules *interuenit* et centaurum *interfecit*,  ❌

 >Deianiram *abduxit*.

 B. Grammatical questions

 1. Dexamenum, Dexameni m.
-Dexamenum is masculine singular accusative
+Dexamenum is masculine singular accusative ❌
 1. Deianira, Deianirae f.
 Deianiram is feminine singular accusative
 1. third-person singular imperfect active subjunctive, this is because it emphasizes the circumstances and occurs after the subordinate clause
-1. third-person singular pluperfect active subjunctive, this is because it emphasizes the circumstances and happens before the subordinate clause
+1. third-person singular pluperfect active subjunctive, this is because it emphasizes the circumstances and happens before 🤔 *or same time as* the subordinate clause 👍
-1. Third person singular perfect passive indicative, it is a deponent verb
+1. Third person singular perfect passive indicative, it is a deponent verb ❌
 1. Third/second declension ablative singular.
-They are in this case because they are being used in a prepositional phrase expressing time.
+They are in this case because they are being used in a prepositional phrase❌ expressing time.

 C. Translation

-Hercules had come into hospitality with King Dexamenum after he had deflowered his daughter Deianira, he was wanting to lead her into marriage as a wife.
+Hercules had come into hospitality with King Dexamenum after he had deflowered his daughter Deianira, he was wanting to lead her into marriage as a wife.  ❌ *Think about what you know about the time relations of the dependent and indepenent clauses in this sentence, and how you could express that in English.*

 When Hercules was absent, the centaur Eurytion demanded Deianira as a wife.
 Since her father feared the centaur, he promised that he would give his daughter in marriage.
 On the designated day, the centaur came with his brothers to the wedding.
 Hercules came between them and killed the centaur, he led Deianira away.